polysimtools/pysimm/Examples/09_cassandra_simulations/nvt/README.md

 ### Working with simulation results

-The results of Cassandra simulations are written to the **cassandra.system** field that is object of **pysimm.system** type.
+The results of Cassandra simulations are written to the **cassandra.system** field that is the object of **pysimm.system** type.
-The **pysimm.system** has few methods to write itself to the text-formatted files (such as .lmps or .xyz) for further molecular simulation/visualisation treating.
+The **pysimm.system** has few methods to write itself to the text-formatted files (such as .lmps or .xyz) for further molecular simulation/ visualization treating.

 ```python
     lmps.check_lmps_attr(cs.system)